Fallout 76 Camping Guide – How to Build, Best Locations

 Near Enemies

-If you planning to set up a camp with some friends then why not set up a camp near an enemy spawn location and surround it with turrets.
+If you are planning to set up a camp with some friends then why not set up a camp near an enemy spawn location and surround it with turrets?
 This is very good if you want to farm some XP and simply want some mayhem to ensue.
-Another trick is to set up a camp, nuke the camp and then return later to reap what your turrets killed for you after the explosion as new enemies spawn in these nuked areas.
+Another trick is to set up a camp, nuke the camp, and then return later to reap what your turrets killed for you after the explosion as new enemies spawn in these nuked areas.

 Far from Humanity

-The wastelands are huge and there are many areas which are empty and have nothing in them away from towns and civilizations.
-You can setup your camp in such locations and start your own little town with some friends.
-There is a decent location between Vault 76 and Flatwoods which can serve for a good secluded location early in the game.
+The wastelands are huge and many areas are empty and have nothing in them away from towns and civilizations.
+You can set up your camp in such locations and start your little town with some friends.
+There is a decent location between Vault 76 and Flatwoods which can serve as a good secluded location early in the game.

 This concludes our Fallout 76 Camping Guide.
 If you want to add anything to this guide, feel free to use the comments section below.